-SIX-MONTH OR LESS PERMITS will be available for a six month period of time and will expire December 31, 2021
+SIX-MONTH OR LESS PERMITS will be available after July 1 of each year and will expire December 31.

 III.
 DISPLAYING OF PERMIT:

 PARKING STICKERS: Each permit shall be issued a corresponding sticker to be affixed on the rear windshield, on the passenger side bottom corner (right side).